Johns Hopkins alumni are invited to attend a variety of lectures and events to expand and enhance their engineering knowledge.

 The Blumenthal Lecture and Award for Contributions to Management in Technology

 Established by Sydney C. Blumenthal ’37 and his wife, Mitzi, the award was created to recognize individuals who have made outstanding contributions to management in technology.
-Awardees are invited to campus to speak to the Johns Hopkins community, and the annual Blumenthal Lecture not only is one of the Whiting School's most significant lectures each year, but it also is held in highest regard across JHU.
+Awardees are invited to campus to speak to the Johns Hopkins community, and the annual Blumenthal Lecture not only is one of the Whiting School's most significant lectures each year, but is also held in highest regard across JHU.

 The Harriet Shriver Rogers Lecture